[If you purchase anything on this site, I may make a commission. Disclosure Policy]

 I gave My back to those who strike Me, And My cheeks to those who pluck out the beard; Is.
 50:6, NASB

-It is very likely that Jesus had short hair.
-The apostle Paul makes a passing remark about long hair being a woman’s glory and a man’s shame.
-It is highly unlikely he would have made such a comment if Jesus had had long hair.
-In fact, most art work depicting Jesus before the 10th Century have Him with short wool-like hair.
+Jesus likely had short hair, which was the custom of the time.
+The apostle Paul made a passing remark about long hair being a woman’s glory and a man’s shame.
+It is doubtful he would have made such a comment if Jesus had had long hair.
+In fact, most artwork depicting Jesus before the 10th Century has Him with short wool-like hair.
 It was after the 15th Century that the long hair idea became more popular.
 [Source: Quora.com]

 Does not even nature itself teach you that if a man has long hair, it is a dishonor to him, but if a woman has long hair, it is a glory to her?
 1 Col. 11:14-15, NASB

 Long hair was part of the Nazirite vow [Num.
-6:1-21] and some feel because Jesus was called a Nazarene that He had taken this vow and thus had long hair.
-The Nazirite was not normally a life-long vow, but, in any case, Jesus broke other parts of the Nazirite Vow [such as drinking wine] which He could not have done had He taken the vow.
-Scripture is plain that Jesus was called a Nazarene because He came from Nazareth not because of a vow.
+6:1-21], and some feel that because Jesus was called a Nazarene, He had taken this vow and thus had long hair.
+The Nazirite was not usually a life-long vow, but, in any case, Jesus broke other parts of the Nazirite Vow [such as drinking wine], which He could not have done had He taken the vow.
+Scripture is plain that Jesus was called a Nazarene because He came from Nazareth, not because of a vow.
+As a lifelong Nazarite, John the Baptist would have had long hair.

 …and came and lived in a city called Nazareth.
 This was to fulfill what was spoken through the prophets: “He shall be called a Nazarene.
 Matt.
 2:23, NASB

-One other point that we can gather from Scripture is that Jesus was muscular.
+Another point we can gather from Scripture is that Jesus was muscular.
 I get this from the fact He was a carpenter.
 This was a manual job which would have required strength to perform.

 Is not this the carpenter, the son of Mary, and brother of James and Joses and Judas and Simon?
 Are not His sisters here with us?”
 And they took offense at Him.
 Mark 6:3, NASB

-Sorry to disappoint some, but Jesus was not a blue-eyed caucasian - and neither was Mary!
-If the above image of Jesus makes you uncomfortable or turns you off then examine your heart to see if some form of racism is lurking there.
+Sorry to disappoint some.
+Jesus was not a blue-eyed caucasian - and neither was Mary!
+If the above image of Jesus makes you uncomfortable or turns you off, then examine your heart to see if some form of racism is lurking there.

-The only things we know about what Jesus wore from Scriptures is that He wore sandals and had an outer garment that could easily be divided into four pieces and tunic [worn next to the skin] that was woven in a single seamless piece.
+The only things we know about what Jesus wore from the Scriptures are that He wore sandals and had an outer garment that could easily be divided into four pieces and a tunic [worn next to the skin] woven in a single seamless piece.

 And he was preaching, and saying, “After me One is coming who is mightier than I, and I am not fit to stoop down and untie the thong of His sandals.
 Mark 1:7, NASB